simplesurance/cfdns/README.md

 unexpected behavior in code that might be mission-critical.

-This library is being used on a system that manages dozens of domains with thousands of records, and it show up to be reliable, and eliminating multiple issues that were present when the official library was being used.
+This library is being used on a system that manages dozens of domains with thousands of records, and makes hundreds of changes per day.
+It show up to be reliable, and eliminating multiple issues that were present when the official library was being used.

 The original library also has an implementation that requires an unbounded amount of memory when listing records.
 This implementation is `O(1)` in